lmfit/lmfit-py/_sources/model.rst.txt

 parameters and the covariance matrix.
 It's simple and useful, but it misses the benefits of lmfit.

-With lmfit, we create a :class:`Model` that wraps the ``gaussian`` model function, which automatically generate the appropriate residual function, and determines the corresponding parameter names from the function signature itself::
+With lmfit, we create a :class:`Model` that wraps the `gaussian` model function, which automatically generates the appropriate residual function, and determines the corresponding parameter names from the function signature itself::